Champion-2006/Cp-Clock/README.md

 # Cp-Clock
-Developed a lightweight Chrome extension to help users track time while solving problems on Codeforces,  improving contest preparation and time management.
+Google Chrome Extension for users for speed solving and time management in Codeforces.